hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 Try this - Start a new file (NEW button or F9), Go to [this page](http://codrspace.com/hiromorozumi/beepcomp-source-ys-1-field-music/), copy all the code inside the grey box, and press CTRL + V in BeepComp, and play.

-I hope you see how easy it is to share work with each other on the web :)
+I hope you see how easy it can be to share your work with others on the web :)

 Of course, going the other way is easy, too.
 You can easily copy your work from BeepComp by pressing CTRL + A (select all) then CTRL + C (copy), and paste what you just copied into your external applications like your Outlook to email your music to a friend, for instance.